 That means light is a critical part of Thai Constellation Monstera care.
 Its parent plant, Monstera Deliciosa, comes from the tropics where it gets lots of bright light filtered through the canopies.
 The Thai Constellation Monstera therefore requires the same, if not more, bright indirect light.

 You should avoid low light conditions at all costs.
 If your Thai Constellation isn’t getting enough light, you’ll notice leaf discoloration, slower growth, and leaves not splitting properly.
 However, too much sun is not a good thing either as it could scorch its delicate leaves.

-I currently have mine in my Ikea greenhouse cabinet under a grow light.
-You can see in this pic about how far it is from the grow light.
+My small Thai started out in my Ikea greenhouse cabinet under a grow light.
+You can see in the pic below about how far it is from the grow light.
 This grow light does not emit heat, so the leaves aren’t in danger of being too close.
 I keep the light on full strength for 8 hours a day.

 How often do you water a Thai Constellation Monstera?

 As an epiphyte, Thai Constellations have sensitive aerial roots.
-They are particularly susceptible to root rot, more so than the parent Monstera Deliciosa.
+The plants are particularly susceptible to root rot, more so than the parent Monstera Deliciosa.
 So watering properly is key.
-Always check that the top few inches of soil is dry before watering again or use a moisture meter.
+Always check that the top several inches of soil is dry before watering again or use a moisture meter.

 You should be watering your Thai Constellation about once a week during the spring and summer months, and less in the winter.
 Signs of overwatering are perspiration on the leaves (drips of water on the tips) and heavy, dense soil.

 Wilting leaves and slower growth, on the other hand, are signs you are under-watering.
 I would err on the side of underwatering, as with most plants.
 But the Thai is not nearly as tolerant of underwatering as other houseplants are (like snake plants, for example).
 So aim for that sweet spot!

 What is the best potting mix for Thai constellation?